Music Suggestions

 Hymns

 It is normal to have either two or three hymns for your wedding.
-In choosing hymns it may be helpful to consider whether your guests are likely to know them, particularly if you are not having the choir.
+In choosing hymns it may be helpful to consider whether your guests are likely to know them.
 The list below includes hymns that have proved popular for use at weddings and is provided to help you choose, not to limit your choice.
 If you have favourites of your own that are not on this list please feel free to request them.

 Register Signing